kapilt/lambda-layer-pygit2/readme.md

 wanted to use libgit2 for repo checkouts and analysis.
 The result was this lambda layer for easy consumption of libgit2 from python lambda functions.

+# Use

+Any function using this layer will need to export an environment variable LIBGIT2=/opt

+Cold start latency was +300ms-4000ms depending on size of lambda.

+# Build

 Build a docker image with the layer zip